How to build the ideal virtual sales team for your business

 - Average compensation (including base salary, bonus and benefits) for full-time in-house sales agent: $94,437

-For external teams: If you are outsourcing the entire sales process, you need a provider that does it all, from lead generation to qualification.
+For external teams: If you are outsourcing the entire sales process, you need a provider that does it all, from customer leads to qualification.

 Let’s take a look at average costs:

 - Independent sales agent: The price ranges from $40 to $60 per hour (as compared to $87 per hour for an in-house sales rep).